-The Romanian social contribution system consisted in 2015 of six types of social contributions, levied on employers and/or employees, self-employed or on voluntary insurance contracts.
-These were the following: social insurance contribution, unemployment insurance contribution, health insurance contribution, medical leave and indemnities health insurance contribution, insurance contribution for work accidents and professional disease, contribution for the salary payment guarantee fund.
-In 2018, the social contributions system has undergone through major changes, as most of the burden has been transferred on employees.
+The Romanian social contribution system consisted in 2019 of six types of social contributions, levied on employers and/or employees, self-employed or on voluntary insurance contracts.
+These were the following:

+- social insurance contributions; - unemployment insurance contributions; - health insurance contributions; - medical leave and indemnities health insurance contributions; - insurance contribution for work accidents and professional disease; - contribution for the salary payment guarantee fund.

+From 2018, the social contributions system has undergone major reforms, as most of the burden of contributions has been transferred to employees.

-Social insurance contributions (Contribuții în cadrul bugetului asigurărilor sociale de stat) are paid on a mandatory basis by employers, employees and self-employed and also by the National Employment Agency on behalf of the unemployed.
+Social insurance contributions (Contribuţii în cadrul bugetului asigurărilor sociale de stat) are paid on a mandatory basis by employers, employees and self-employed and also by the National Employment Agency on behalf of the unemployed.
 The categories of individuals who are mandatorily insured in the public social insurance system are: employees, self-employed and unemployed.

-Unemployment insurance contribution (Contribuția în cadrul bugetului asigurărilor pentru șomaj)
+Unemployment insurance contributions (Contribuția în cadrul bugetului asigurărilor pentru șomaj).
 In the unemployment insurance system both employees and persons who hold elective positions or other persons who earn income on the basis of a labour agreement (no insurance is due for persons working under a civil agreement, although they may insure voluntarily) are mandatorily insured, according to the Law no. 76/2002 on unemployment.

 On a voluntary basis, the self-employed can also become insured in the unemployment insurance system.
 From July 1st, 2010 the unemployment insurance contribution is compulsory for self-employed for income received as a result of intellectual property rights.
 The insured are entitled to unemployment benefit if the risk occurs.